GraphWalker/graphwalker-project/doc/dsl.md

 GraphWalker does not care what colors a vertex has.

 #### Edge
 Represents the transition from one vertex to another.
 It is whatever action is need to be made in order to reach the next state.
-It could be selection some menu choice, clickin a button, or making a SOAP API call.
+It could be selection some menu choice, clicking a button, or making a SOAP API call.

 In [yEd] an edge is also called edge.